Djametcode/backend-intership/README.md

 > You must do this step, if you skip then the API cannot run

 1. edit the .env and fill

-   ## create account on mongoDB atlas then click connect to get mongo url

    - MONGO_URL : your mongoDB atlas url
    - JWT_SECRET: example
    - JWT_TIMES : 2d

-   ### create account on cloudinary first to fill this section

    - CLOUD_NAME : cloudinary cloud
    - API_KEY : cloudinary api key
    - API_SECRET: cloudinary api secret

-   ### fill admin code for registration new admin

    - SECRET_ADMIN : example

-2. You ready to go
+3. You ready to go

 ## How To Run Program